-This is my first recipe posted on mylovingoven.com.
+This is my first recipe posted on My Loving Oven.
 Chicken Prata is my husbands’ favorite Italian dish and I have been making this particular dish for about 15 years now.
-I love cooking Italian food, mainly because it incorporates some of my favorite flavors.
-Such as, basil, tomatoes, garlic etc. and this Chicken Prata recipe has the best of everything Italian!
+I love cooking Italian food, mainly because it incorporates some of my favorite flavors, such as: basil, tomatoes, and garlic.
+And, this Chicken Prata recipe has the best of everything Italian!

-15 years ago, my dad had made me a cookbook.
-It was a collection of recipes that were posted in the local newspaper on the Wednesday of each week.
-Every week they would feature a recipe from one of the local Rhode Island restaurants and this one came from the restaurant “Prata Bar and Grill” ( currently the Grid Iron Ale House and Grill).
-It is Farfalle pasta, topped with chicken and an amazing vodka cream sauce with Prosciutto, roasted red pepper, garlic, black olives, and spinach.
-It truly is amazing!
-Hope you enjoy cooking it for your family as much as I do.
+This recipe comes from a cookbook that my Dad had put together for me.
+It was a collection of recipes that were posted in the local newspaper every Wednesday.
+Each week they would feature a recipe from one of the local Rhode Island restaurants and this one came from the restaurant “Prata Bar and Grill”.
+Currently, the Grid Iron Ale House and Grill.

 - 1/2 lb.
 Farfalle pasta